 There was a short pause on Chichiri's end.
 "He didn't tell you?"

 She couldn't suppress the growl emitting from her throat.
 "No, I'm afraid he failed to mention that.
 I can't believe he did that!
 I told Lady Houki I would always be of service to her and Konan!
 Now I know why she leaves me out of these things!"
 She bunched the fabric of her pants in her fingers.
 "Chichiri, forgive me, but I need to go.
 My psychic link is weakening.
 Contact me again when Tasuki will be needed at the palace."

 "Of course, Atsuna.
 Congratulations once again, you know.
 I'll speak with you both soon."

 "Soon.
 Thank you, Chichiri.
 Goodbye."
 She closed her eyes and stood from the bed, aggravation rising to the surface of her emotional wall.
-"Keep things from me, will you?
-This isn't the best way to start out our impending marriage."
 She turned and stomped out of their bedroom, heading straight for the dining area.

 Tasuki shook his head and took several steps back.
 "Nah, Atsuna doesn't drink like that."

 Tasuki and Koji directed their attention to the doorway, finding Atsuna standing there with her arms folded across her chest.
 Much to Tasuki's confusion, her eyes were smoldering through him.
 "Hey, babe, what are ya doin' here?
 Did ya tell Chichiri the news?"

 Atsuna nodded, unmoving from her spot.
 "I did.
 Lady Houki requests your presence at the palace.
 Chichiri or a messenger will let us know when she wishes you there.
 Apparently I am not needed, but then again, that's what happens when certain people ask that I not get involved with the country's affairs."

 Tasuki's eyes widened as her voice hardened.
 "Aw, crap.
 Did Chichiri tell ya I did that?"